Blizihguh/Blizihguh.github.io/_pages/code/discord-themes.md

 layout: page
 title: BetterDiscord Themes
 permalink: /code/discord-themes/
+description: Some themes I made for BetterDiscord.
+For the most part "made" is probably a strong word -- although some of them are pretty heavily edited!
+embedimage: /img/embeds/discord-themes.png
 ---

 I only use BetterDiscord on my alt, but hey, if you're gonna use it, you might as well use it in style.
 All of these are edited from themes available on <a href="https://betterdiscord.app/themes">BetterDiscord's official themes listing</a>.